jkremser/k8gb/README.md

 Consult with [local playground](/docs/local.md) documentation to learn all the details of experimenting with local setup.

-Optionally, you can run `make-deploy-prometheus` and check the metrics on the test clusters (http://localhost:8080, http://localhost:8081).
+Optionally, you can run `make deploy-prometheus` and check the metrics on the test clusters (http://localhost:8080, http://localhost:8081).

 ## Motivation and Architecture